Chia-Network/chia-network.github.io/README.md

 THIS MARKDOWN CONTENT IS SHOWN IN THE JUMBOTRON BOX, BESIDE THE THUMBNAIL, IF THE `jumbotron` SETTING IS `true` IN THE METADATA ABOVE.
 OTHERWISE, IT IS IGNORED.
 ```

+### News Article Thumbnail

+Desktop and mobile news article thumbnails have different proportions.
+In order for the thumbnail to appear properly in both contexts, do the following:

+Create a 1000 x 750 px image file with 100 px margins, place news source logo inside the 800 x 550 px area and save as jpg or png.

 To edit an existing News Article entry, edit the corresponding file at `collections/_news/<YYYY>-<MM>-<DD>-<IDENTIFIER>.md`.

 ### Blog Posts